-In the Czech Republic, it is compulsory to have a health insurance.
-Everybody staying for over 90 days is required to show proof of the healthcare scheme.
-Those who stay for less than 90 days can be insured by the travel insurance.
+In the Czech Republic, health insurance is compulsary.
+Everybody staying for over 90 days is required to show proof of their insurance.
+Those who stay for less than 90 days can be covered by travel insurance.

-Private health insurance in the Czech Republic is more expensive than the public insurance, however it is better equipped to procure the expat patients as there are more English speaking staff.
-The private medical centers also usually offer immediate medical treatment without waiting in queues.
+Private health insurance in the Czech Republic is more expensive than public insurance, however it is better equipped to procure expat patients as it has more English-speaking staff.
+Private medical centers also usually offer immediate medical treatment without long waiting times.

-General health insurance secure free medical treatment based on compulsory contributions monthly paid by the employers and employees (automatic deductions from the salary).
-But still some of the treatments may require separate payment as they may not be coverred by the general insurance.
+General health insurance secures free medical treatment based on monthly compulsory contributions paid by the employers and employees (automatic deductions from the salary).
+Some special treatments may still require separate payments, but most medical care is covered by general health insurance.
 The biggest insurance company is Všeobecná Zdravotní Pojišťovna (VZP).

-EU citizens may dispose of an European Health Insurance Card (EHIC).
+EU citizens may use their European Health Insurance Card (EHIC).
 Upon presentation of the EHIC, the insured person of one EU Member State is entitled to medically necessary healthcare in the territory of another Member State, taking into account the nature of the illness and the expected length of stay.
 Please note that the EHIC does not guarantee free treatment.

 Expats without EHIC who are not employed by a Czech employer are not entitled to free medical care.